Skip to main content

 Adjacent to the Shineman Center, Lee Hall and Wilber Hall, the PLL sits in an area highly trafficked by students of STEM and education programs, but its proximity to recreational facilities in Lee Hall makes it an ideal place to stop for a healthy snack before or after a workout!
 In this location's current state, the site could be considered marginal land in that the soil is in poor condition and the landscape is prone to erosion and flooding.

 Why place a living lab on what could be considered a not-so-ideal space?
-The way the PLL is designed will actually vastly improve this landscape, adding considerable nutrients to the soil; in fact, the more the PLL is developed and used, the better the soil will become.
-Additionally, the PLL will be shaped with the landscape.
-Instead of forcing the environment to "behave" by adding drains and wasting the precious resource of storm water by directing it away from the site, we will use the slope to our advantage, installing specially designed Hugelkultur beds to catch and store water to help plants grow on the site.
+By design, the PLL vastly improves this landscape by adding considerable nutrients to the soil; in fact, the more the PLL is developed and used, the better the soil becomes.
+Additionally, the PLL is shaped with the landscape.
+Instead of forcing the environment to "behave" by adding drains and wasting the precious resource of storm water by directing it away from the site, we use the slope to our advantage, installing specially designed Hügelkultur beds to catch and store water to help plants grow on the site.

 Contact